 - Educating the community through workshops and one-on-one home visits

-- Advocating for local electric utilities to provide their members with a finance program for energy efficiency.
+- Advocating for local electric utilities to provide their members with an on-bill energy efficiency finance program.

-Interest in on-bill energy efficiency finance programs is growing among electric cooperatives across the state, and as a result of our community outreach in the High Country region, which is served by Blue Ridge Electric Membership Corp., New River Light and Power and Mountain Electric.
-For instance, Roanoke Electric Cooperative, a small but community-oriented co-op serving eastern North Carolina, launched its Upgrade to $ave program in early 2015 and has been extremely successful so far.
+Interest in on-bill finance programs is growing among electric co-ops across the state, partly as a result of our community outreach in the High Country and our work with partners statewide.
+For instance, Roanoke Electric Cooperative, a small community-oriented co-op serving eastern North Carolina, launched its Upgrade to $ave program in early 2015 and has been extremely successful so far.

-Blue Ridge Electric just launched a pilot on-bill finance program in 2016, but over the long-term we hope to see that program expand to serve hundreds of homes a year.
-If Blue Ridge Electric (learn more about OBF) were to provide just 1% of its residential members with $7,500 in home energy improvements over the next five years:
+If BRE were to provide just 1% of its residential members with $7,500 in home energy improvements over the next five years:

-- $4.7 million could be spent on energy efficiency projects
+- $5 million could be spent on energy efficiency projects;

-- 15 local jobs could be created and sustained
+- 17 total local jobs could be created and sustained;

-- The average household would receive a gross savings of $975 a year
+- The average household would receive a gross savings of $400 a year or more; and

-- Another 7 jobs could be created from the reinvestment of this saved money in local goods and services
+- Another seven jobs could be created from the reinvestment of this saved money in local goods and services.

 Blue Ridge Electric service territory facts